kevinmiles/hackscribble-ferro-hardware/README.md

 The designs are in Eagle format.

-Note: These circuits have not yet been verified in hardware.

 #### Mini-shield

 The mini-shield allows up to three 3.3V FRAMS to be connected to an Arduino (or an LPCXPresso board).
 It uses an extended version of the integrated circuit snippet (above) using a TXB0108.
 The board has been tested with Arduino Uno and LPCXpresso 11U68 boards.